pravinbhat/hello-nosqlbench/README.md

 ## Workloads
 * Created using Blocks, Statements, Cycles, Tags, Bindings, Params
 * Bindings: Key to use NoSQLBench effectively
-* Test workloads using `STDOUT` driver & when execute in Cassandra using `CQL` driver
+* Test workloads using `STDOUT` driver and use `CQL` driver to run against Cassandra

 ## Run workloads
 ```